 As per, Jon Peddie Research Nvidia has a peak market share of 83%.
 Nvidia has steadily increased the market share and in both Q3’21 and Q2’21 the company has an 83% graphics card market share.
 Team Red (AMD) has a meager 17% market share in the discrete GPU market.

 In the last 5 years, AMD has not been able to match Nvidia in terms of performance, especially for the high-end and enthusiast GPUs.

-The Nvidia RTX 20 series is superior in terms of performance and has lower energy consumption in comparison to the Radeon VII and the RX 5700 XT.
+The Nvidia RTX 20/30 series is superior in terms of performance and has lower energy consumption in comparison to the Radeon 6600/6700/6800 series.

-In the H2 2018, Nvidia launched the RTX line of graphics cards with Ray tracing capability.
-Nvidia was already ruling the top end of the market with the GTX 1080 and 1080 Ti, the new RTX 2080 and 2080 Ti are just unmatchable.
+Back in H2 2018, Nvidia launched the RTX line of graphics cards with Ray tracing capability.
+Nvidia was already ruling the top end of the market with the GTX 1080 and 1080 Ti, the new RTX 2080 and 2080 Ti was just unmatchable.

 The majority of gamers buy cards in the $150 to $300 price range however, these new graphics cards are rarely available for gamers as most of the stock is sold to miners and the rest is taken up by scrapers.

 There are no audited numbers available for the Indian Graphics card market, but as per my experience and understanding, the situation is nearly the same as the rest of the world.